Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - ex Toyota 2009 had safety issues making them have to recall 8.5M cars
 - Risks losing confidence of staff
 - Put pressure on cash resources
-	- Businesses go bust not because they do not generate
+	- Businesses go bust not because they do not generate enough profit, but because they run out of cash

+What is an acceptable level of growth?
+- Growth is financially acceptable if management know in advance how it is going to be financed
+- Growth is strategically acceptable if it cont

+Growth is financially acceptable if management know in advance how it is going to be financed (see Chapter 6).
+Growth is strategically acceptable if it continues to secure and enhance the company’s position in the industry and marketplace.
+Growth is operationally acceptable if management know how it will be controlled and supported.”

+Excerpt From
+Growing a Business
+Rupert Merson
+This material may be protected by copyright.